Birkenhead Street Railway

 The Birkenhead Street Railway Company was the first true street tramway in the British Isles, opening for business on the 30th August 1860.
 Whilst some have claimed this accolade for the 'Oystermouth Railway or Tram Road Company', which began carrying passengers on the 25th March 1807, this hardly qualifies as a street tramway, though it did eventually become one over a century later (the Swansea and Mumbles Railway).

 The BSRCo was promoted by American entrepreneur George Francis Train, who was also the man behind several other early street railways in Britain, including three separate lines in London (Marble Arch Street Railway; Surrey Side Street Railway; Westminster Street Railway), one in Darlington (Darlington Street Railway) and one in Stoke (Staffordshire Potteries Street Railway).
-The rails used on all these lines were 'step' rails, the inside edges of which were lower than the main road surface, a design which inevitably invoked opposition from the influential carriage-owning classes, especially in London, where Train seems to have taken personal pleasure in aggravating the establishment; as a consequence, all three lines were closed within 15 months of opening.
+The rails used on all these lines were 'step' rails, the space between them being lower than the main road surface, a design which inevitably invoked opposition from the influential carriage-owning classes, especially in London, where Train seems to have taken personal pleasure in aggravating the establishment; as a consequence, all three lines were closed within 15 months of opening.

 Uniforms